-The HEA Program maintains a student listsery.
-You are automatically enrolled in this listsery upon admission to the program.
-The listsery is moderated and used to communicate about important matters such as deadlines, course scheduling changes, job openings and other current news items.
+The HEA Program maintains a student listserv.
+You are automatically enrolled in this listserv upon admission to the program.
+The listserv is moderated and used to communicate about important matters such as deadlines, course scheduling changes, job openings and other current news items.